 Remote Work Tools

-Here at MediaDigi, we are working entirely remote for over 3 years.
-I’m Daniel and I will help you figure out which remote work tools your company needs to set up a remote working arrangement, with essential remote work tools and products that will keep your remote employees engaged, productive, and most important, safe.
+Here at MediaDigi, we are working entirely remote for over three years.
+I’m Daniel, and I will help you figure out which remote work tools your company needs to set up a remote working arrangement, with essential remote work tools and products that will keep your remote employees engaged, productive, and most important, safe.

 1. Team Communication Tools

 Slack it’s a team messaging app on steroids.
 You can centralise all your team conversations, including document attachments, calendars, and other information through what Slack calls integrations.

 We are using Slack for all day to day communications between team members.
 It has apps for Windows, Linux, iOS, Android, macOS, and it can also be used in the browser.
 Here is a step by step guide for installing and running Slack.

 - Search and browse the 10000 most recent messages

 - 10 integrations (like Twitter, Google Calendar, Dropbox, and many more)

 - Free native apps for iOS, Android, Mac Desktop & Windows Desktop